 Although these measures bring new concepts to the European rural development policy, several concerns emerge regarding their effectiveness.
 First and foremost, it is still not clear what rural development is about in the CAP.
 On the basis of the former four axes, the current six priorities and their associated funding, rural development is mainly about agricultural competitiveness enhancement and agri-enviornmental support, while classical rural development seems to be side-tracked.
 Increasing quality of life, creating jobs, alleviating rural poverty, decreasing the urban-rural income gap or developing rural infrasturcutre remain just objectives in slogan without any clear measures for reaching them.
-This argument is also strengthened by the fact that around 20% of the CAP budget is spent on rural development, while 20% of the rural development budget is spent on classical rural development - all this ends up in 4% of the CAP is spent on core rural development issues.
+This argument is also strengthened by the fact that around 20% of the CAP budget is spent on rural development - all this ends up in 4% of the CAP is spent on core rural development issues.
 As Figure 3 suggests, that vast majority of rural development funds were spent on the first two axes in the EU in 2007-2013, while classical rural development played just a marginal role in most member states.